kmloesel/about/cv.md

 ### M.A. -- Film Theory and Criticism ###

-Thesis: ""The Case for Queer Representation: Queerbaiting in Modern Television Shows"
+Thesis: "The Case for Queer Representation: Queerbaiting in Modern Television Shows"

 Central Michigan University, Mount Pleasant, Michigan